-Though Thomas Jefferson was the first American to experiment with winemaking, the industry wouldn't hit its stride in Albemarle County until the mid-1970s.
+Though the first American to experiment with winemaking lived here in Albemarle County, the industry here wouldn't hit its stride until the mid-1970s.
 Wines from the Monticello American Viticultural Area (named for Jefferson's home) are considered the best in the Eastern United States.
 Part of that award-winning excellence comes from the topography.
 All around the Charlottesville area, time and the elements have eroded ancient mountains down to rolling hills that yield wines of incredible complexity as slight variations in altitude and aspect, soil and light, create subtle differences in grapes from vine to vine.
 The Terroir is perfect!
 Today, there are more than 35 wineries within a 30-mile radius of Charlottesville as part of the Monticello Wine Trail.

 Plan your perfect vineyard hopping experience by choosing from the wineries listed below.